ElectronsAndCode/WillowPW/README.md

 Level is allowed to be any value between 0 and 15.
 The game will reject anything higher.

 Using these values, call create_password(0, feats, swords, shields, magics, items, 0, level, 0)

+You may decode a password by calling decode_password(passwordstring).
+Spacing doesn't matter in the password string.
+It only needs the 6 groups of 3 letters to decode.